alexwlchan/alexwlchan.net/src/_drafts/finding-tint-colours-with-k-means.md

 I haven't integrated it into docstore yet, but that should be the easy bit -- finding a good way to pick tint colours was where I struggled before.

-When I do use this code, I'll cache the k-means results and compute the tint colours on the fly.
+When I do use this code, I'll cache the *k*-means results and compute the tint colours on the fly.
-The k-means results take a while to create and they shouldn't change.
+The *k*-means results take a while to create and they shouldn't change.
 Caching those results will make it easier for me to keep tweaking the function that picks the tint colour, if/when I get more ideas.

 When I wrote the original version of this code on Thursday night, it was right at the limit of my understanding.